yuvaldolev/Compilers101/compilers_101.md

 # A Quick Note

-- All code examples are taken from my C compiler written in Rust named RustyC
+- All code examples are taken from RustyC: my C compiler written in Rust
-- Can be found in my GitHub
+- Can be found on my GitHub
 - Work in progress
 - ;)